Moon landing conspiracy theories: NASA funding and prestige

 Conspiracy theorists claim that NASA faked the landings to avoid humiliation and to ensure that it continued to get funding.
 NASA raised "about US$30 billion" to go to the Moon, and Kaysing claimed in his book that this could have been used to "pay off" many people.
 Since most conspiracists believe that sending men to the Moon was impossible at the time, they argue that landings had to be faked to fulfill Kennedy's 1961 goal, "before this decade is out, of landing a man on the Moon and returning him safely to the Earth."
 In fact, NASA accounted for the cost of Apollo to the US Congress in 1973, totaling US$25.4 billion.

 Mary Bennett and David Percy claimed in the 2001 book Dark Moon: Apollo and the Whistle-Blowers, that, with all the known and unknown hazards, NASA would not risk broadcasting an astronaut getting sick or dying on live television.
-The counter-argument generally given is that NASA in fact did incur a great deal of public humiliation and potential political opposition to the program by losing an entire crew in the Apollo 1 fire during a ground test, leading to its upper management team being questioned by Senate and House of Representatives space oversight committees.
+The counter-argument generally given is that NASA in fact did incur a great deal of public humiliation and potential political opposition to the program by losing an entire crew in the Apollo 1 fire during a ground test.
+As a result, its upper management team was questioned by Senate and House of Representatives space oversight committees.
 There was in fact no video broadcast during either the landing or takeoff because of technological limitations.